Everything You Need to Know About Booking and Using an Airplane Bassinet

 - Due to operational issues, the aircraft assigned to the trip may change.
 In this case, we cannot guarantee the service.

-- Flights operated by Avianca Ecuador S.A. do not offer this service.
+- Flights operated by Avianca Ecuador S.A. do not have this service.

 British Airways Bassinets

 Seriously, British Airways rules when it comes to flying with an infant.
 (See Flying British Airways with a Baby).
 Not only do they offer bassinets, they have child seats for older babies as well.
 Read on, from the British Airways website: